drewrice2/GAR/README.md

 Each Keras layer object has a number of parameters to set.
 GAR randomizes the parameters that you don't specify.
 For each layer, there exists a universe of randomization possibilities, and these are available as GAR Gene object attributes.
 For example, `units_range = [16,32,64,128,256]`, is all of the possible `units` sizes for a `keras.layers.Dense` layer.
 Adjusting the universe of possibilities is as simple as `Gene.units_range = [256, 512, 1024]`.

 **But wait...
 The time to exhaust all possible layer creation combinations grows exponentially with number of layers!
 Why should I use GAR?**
 While this is true, GAR's randomization is supposed to be a research starting point.
-Randomly generating a few points within the superspace of parameters is better than a researcher manually constructing net architectures.
+Randomly generating a few points within the superspace of parameters can be more insightful than a researcher manually constructing net architectures.
 By using GAR to identify a few candidate builds, a researcher can re-randomize given the new seeds or manually create architectures using the candidates as points of reference.

 ### The next steps.